-Although the collection and storage of the creditworthiness data by the financial institution each are by themselves processing operations, they form a set of processing operations that are carried out by a unitary will and are contextually, spatially and temporally related in such a close way that an outside observer would consider them as one coherent conduct.
+Although the collection and storage of the creditworthiness data by the financial institution each are by themselves processing operations, they form a set of processing operations that are carried out by a unitary will and are contextually, spatially and temporally related in such a close way that, from an objective standpoint, they would be considered as one coherent conduct.
 Therefore, the processing operations performed by the financial institution are to be considered as being "linked" and form the same conduct.